isomerpages/nlb-biblioasia/_may-2012/A Founder's Literacy Legacy: The Short Stories and Radio Plays of S Rajaratnam.md

 <div>
 <b>Irene Ng</b> is a writer-in-residence at the Institute of Southeast Asian Studies and has been a Member of Parliament since 2001.
-She compiled and edited  <i>The Short Stories and Radio Plays of S. Rajaratnam</i>, published in 2011.
+She compiled and edited <i>The Short Stories and Radio Plays of S. Rajaratnam</i> (2011).
 She also wrote <i>The Singapore Lion: A Biography of S. Rajaratnam</i> (2010) and is currently writing the second volume of his biography.</div>